Borkum – all the way in the West of East Frisia – is the last stop of my tour of German islands.

 Taking The Train

-If you are coming from Hamburg, Bremen, or a city within Lower Saxony such as Hannover or Wolfsburg, the Niedersachsen-Ticket, valid in this federal country, might be your best option: It costs 24 €uro for one and you have to add another 5 €uro per person travelling with you.
+If you are coming from Hamburg, Bremen, or a city within Lower Saxony such as Hannover or Wolfsburg, the Niedersachsen-Ticket, valid in this federal state, might be your best option: It costs 24 €uro for one and you have to add another 5 €uro per person travelling with you.
 So if you are two adults, it will set you back 29 €uro for both of you, if you travel with four other people, you’ll pay 44 €uro for your party of five; not bad, right?!

 A child under 15 travels for free with two adults.

-While you can actually travel the entire day within the respective federal country, you are only allowed to take the regional trains – train numbers beginning with RE, MET, etc., but not the interregional trains such as the Intercity (IC) or Intercity-Express (ICE).
+While you can actually travel the entire day within the respective federal state, you are only allowed to take the regional trains – train numbers beginning with RE, MET, etc., but not the interregional trains such as the Intercity (IC) or Intercity-Express (ICE).

 Once you get to the port of Emden, Emden Außenhafen, you have to take a ferry or a catamaran.
 Latter is more expensive but takes only one hour.
 If you are bringing your car, you have to take the ferry which takes about two.